Jason2Brownlee/CleanFixedQuakeC/README.md

 The version of the Quake game code released under the GPL was v1.01, different from the latest release of the game code v1.06.

-This project provides a version of the quake game code v1.01 released under the GPL updated with a "clean room" implementation of fixes in the v1.06 code.
+This project provides a version of the Quake game code v1.01 released under the GPL updated with a "clean room" implementation of fixes in the v1.06 code.

-This project also includes a host of other bug fixes, such as compiler warnings and bugs reported on the Quake Info Pool.
+This project also includes a host of other bug fixes such as compiler warnings, removal of unused code, and bugs reported on the Quake Info Pool.

 See the change log for a full list of fixes: